memphisdev/documentation/docs/memphis/concepts/dead-letter.md

 **Poison messages** = Messages that cause a consumer group to repeatedly require a delivery (possibly due to a consumer failure) such that the message is never processed completely and acknowledged so that it can be stopped being sent again to the same consumer.

 **Example**: Some message on an arbitrary station pulled by a consumer of a certain consumer group.
 That consumer, for some reason, doesn't succeed in handling it.
-It can be due to a bug, an unknown schema, a resource issue, etc…
+It can be due to a bug, an unknown schema, a resource issue, etcï¿½

 ## How do dead-letter stations work?